kousuke-nakano/jQMC/examples/example05/README.md

   30  -1.17407(15)  +0.0010(10)     3.801
 ```

-You should gain energy with repect to the JSD one.
+One should gain energy with repect to the JSD one.

 ## Compute Energy and Atomic forces (VMC)
 The following steps are the same as those with JSD.